AxlLind/pymk/README.md

 # pymk - a make-inspired python library and build system
-> What if `make` was just a Python library and your build system was just a Python file?
+> What if "make" was just a Python library and your build system was just a Python file?

-While `make` certainly is powerful, it's syntax and odd quirks makes it a pain to scale to larger projects.
-Often I've found as the project scales you eventually just want a damn programming language in your build system.
+While `make` certainly is powerful, it's syntax and odd quirks makes it a pain to scale to larger projects and confusing for new developers.

 `pymk` is just a Python library.

 You write your entire build system as a Python script which defines your targets and dependencies, and `pymk` builds your targets efficiently.
 This means defining special logic, which eventually always happens as your project becomes more complicated, means just writing regular Python code.
-No bash, no unintuitive string handling in make, and no godawful what-ever CMake tries to be.
+No bash, no unintuitive string handling in make, no new made-up programming language that sucks, and no godawful what-ever CMake tries to be.
+Just Python.

 ## Example
 What would this look like for a simple C project?